782618297/io_scene_scs/Lamp-system.md

 ### Lamp UV Tool

 Lamp UV Tool is helper tool for positioning UV mappings of selected faces on active UV layer.
-Tool is need only when dealing with vehicle lights and is visible only in "Edit Mode" of mesh objects.
+You can use the tool only in "Edit Mode" of mesh objects.
+Tool will automaticly reposition selected faces to proper texture tile depending on what lamp type was selected.
+Similary as Lamp Switcher UV tool has three groups:
+* **Vehicle** - UV mappings are positioned depending on vehicle side.
+* **Auxiliary** - UV mappings are positioned depending on the lit color of auxiliary.
+* **Traffic Lights** - similarly as in auxiliary UV mappings are positioned depending on the type of traffic light.

 [[images/SCS_Tools_Shelf_-_Lamp_UV_Tool.png]]

-When hitting any of the buttons tool will take currently selected faces and set offset for UV mappings on active UV layer according to selected side of vehicle.
+When hitting any of the buttons tool will take currently selected faces and set offset for UV mappings on active UV layer according to property and type of light.